 - Ensure that theorists and researchers understand the realities of real-world problem-solving

-This dialogue has particular importance at this time, as more and larger private and public ADR systems are being developed to handle growing segments of legal, business, environmental, and public disputes.
+This dialogue has particular importance at this time, as more and larger private and public dispute resolution systems are being developed to handle growing segments of legal, business, environmental, and public disputes.

-Academic Contributions: Under the CPR Academic Project, legal educators are routinely involved in CPR projects and in meetings of its various industry practice groups.
-Academics contribute to the revisions of CPR publications and rules, and serve as faculty at CPR meetings and trainings.
+Academic Contributions: Under the CPR Academic Project, legal educators are routinely involved on CPR Committees, with CPR projects, and in meetings of CPR’s various industry practice groups.
+Academics contribute to the revisions of CPR publications and rules and serve as faculty at CPR meetings and trainings.

-Law Student Intern Program: As part of its academic project, CPR has a Law Student Intern Program, which draws students from a variety of law schools.
+Law Student Intern Program: As part of its academic project, CPR has a Law Student Intern Program, which draws students from a variety of law schools from the United States and abroad.
 Under the mentoring of CPR senior staff, the students assist in cutting-edge projects and publications.
-Recent projects have included web and print articles on U.S. Supreme Court and federal circuit court opinions; the Arbitration Fairness Act; mass claims, and CPR events.
-CPR also created a website to showcase the various accomplishments of its Interns, including photographs, video and quotes from its previous interns.
-Finally, CPR’s interns developed a new section on the website, ADR 101, which provides basic ADR information for in-house counsel and other members.
+Recent projects have included researching and drafting articles and blog posts on important dispute resolution developments, such as ethical issues in mediation, mediation confidentiality, mandatory arbitration and class action waivers and covering U.S. Supreme Court and federal circuit court opinions, proposed federal and state legislation and breaking dispute resolution news developments; attending oral arguments on dispute resolution issues of importance and drafting news articles reporting on the arguments; observing arbitrations and mediations and attending CPR Committee meetings.
+CPR’s interns developed ADR 101, a section on the website that provides basic dispute resolution information for in-house counsel and other CPR members.

 Fortune 1000 ADR Survey

-In conjunction with Cornell University’s Scheinman Institute on Conflict Resolution and Pepperdine University’s Straus Institute for Dispute Resolution, CPR co-sponsored a followup survey of Fortune 1000 companies regarding their use of ADR.
-The original survey, “The Appropriate Resolution of Corporate Disputes: A Report on the Growing Use of ADR by U.S. Corporations,” was distributed a decade ago.
+In conjunction with Cornell University’s Scheinman Institute on Conflict Resolution and Pepperdine University’s Straus Institute for Dispute Resolution, CPR co-sponsored a follow-up survey of Fortune 1000 companies regarding their use of ADR.
+The original survey, “The Appropriate Resolution of Corporate Disputes: A Report on the Growing Use of ADR by U.S. Corporations,” was distributed a decade ago by Cornell.
 The follow-up will explore current ADR use by the Fortune 1000 and identify changes in practices that these companies have introduced in recent years.
-The results were released in early 2012 at CPR’s Annual Meeting and can be accessed via a CLE program on WestLegalEd at WestLegalEdcenter.com.
+The results were released in 2012 at CPR’s Annual Meeting.

 CPR Judicial Project